 - keeping an eye on your competition;

-- better control of all marketing operations.
+- having better control over all marketing operations.

-4 Components of Marketing Information System
+4 Marketing Information System Components

 These components form a holistic marketing information system.
 So, to make the most out of it, you need to combine them effectively.

-Examples of Marketing Information System
+Marketing Information System Examples